 How are you ready to commit to yourself and claim your personal power?

 Yesterday I was excited.
 I felt so ready to let go of the past, to forget the old pains and move on.
 The grief felt done, the grasping over.
 It felt like such a relief, a new timeline of ease and vibrancy.
 Today, I don't want to go.
 Resistance is high.
 I feel heavy and on the verge of tears as I sit on this plane.
 I long for what is already dead.
 I know it's dead, I've stared at the corpse of this love, and yet here my heart goes, starting the old game of chasing and grasping in desperation.
 I know I am going into the wilderness to have pieces of me die.
 To come to terms with what is already dead.
 But what will be left when I return?

 We are taking 4 days to drive to the site of our Vision Quest, taking time to ease into Nature and begin to listen and receive.
 Yesterday was a hard day for me emotionally.
 Then an eagle feather found me in the middle of a parking lot.
-In Native tradition, eagle feathers are sacred messages from God, and represent honesty, truth, majesty, strength, courage, wisdom, power and freedom.
+In Native tradition, eagle feathers carry powerful medicine and connect us to Spirit.
+They represent honesty, truth, majesty, strength, courage, wisdom, power and freedom.
 Hard to believe I found this sacredness in a parking lot, but so magical.
 Hard to believe I have the courage to do this journey, but I've already been blessed with so much magic.
 Moving between many emotions and experiences, it feels in some way that I'm living many timelines at once, at the same time I'm trying (and often succeeding) to be present to this entire special journey.

 9/1/17 - 9/4/17